bupar01/SF-tank_server_mod/README.md

 This batch file works through menu selection or manual entry of an in-game unit code.
 Manual entry allows use of platoons/tanks missing in the attached database.
 Works only if missions are not packed, e.g. in Japanese Community Mod (JCM), STA or Iron Task Mod (ITM), and scripts directory readable and writable.

 Any selection or entry is substituted as typed into the dropped .engscr file, or, the default mission Firing Ground.
-Whether there is such a unit as you entered in current activated mods is not checked.
-Be warned!
-The mission may crash if you choose or enter a non-existent unit code, or, if mission specific requirements are not met by the new unit chosen, e.g. a single tank chosen when the mission is scripted for platoons and infantry.
+Whether there is such a unit as you entered in activated mods is not checked.
+The mission crashes if you choose or enter a non-existent unit code, or, if mission specific requirements are not met by the new unit chosen.
+You may be fired upon if you replaced a unit of conflicting alliance.

-A back up is saved in the same directory the very first time you run the batch file on a .engscr mission script.
-You can restore the original by running the batch file again and choose restore (for the default mission), or, drop the changed script with extension .engscr (not the back up file) from the mission script directory onto the batch file.
-The restore option will only appear if a backup is found.
+Back up is saved in the script directory.
+You can restore the original by running the batch file again (for the default mission) and exit without choosing a new unit.
+Or, drop the changed script with extension .engscr (not the back up file) from the mission script directory onto the batch file.

 The default mission is present in both JCM and ITM as of February 2022.